Best mattress for kids

-The Essential is a foam mattress that is built to last.
+The Element (formerly the Essential) is a foam mattress that is built to last.
 Its slim design features three foam layers and a dark upholstery-grade zip-off cover made to hide spills.
 The memory foam layers provide support while relieving pressure points.
 An affordable price, the Essential is the best for durability if you plan on switching it out during the teen or college years.

-Nest Bedding’s BKB mattress is designed specifically for kids.
+Nest Bedding’s Puffin mattress is designed specifically for kids.
 The mattress company recommends it for kids up to 120 pounds, which makes it ideal for younger children.
-The BKB mattress is best for a budget if you are looking for a simple, well-made design.
+The Puffin mattress is best for a budget if you are looking for a simple, well-made design.

 The Saatva is offered in three firmness settings: medium soft, medium firm and firm.
 The mattress is highly supportive and provides good airflow between coil layers that allow the bed to sleep very cool.
 The Saatva is ideal for children who are undergoing growth spurts, making it best for the transition into teenhood.